6. Scripting¶

 A specific script language can be selected by providing the name of the script

-language in the first line of the embedded script: #!<language>
+language in the first line of the embedded script: #!<language>, for example

 See section 5.6, Installing Script Engines, on page 85, for instructions on